pepfar-datim/datapackr/README.md

 ```

 9. Hit the `Run` button.
+10. If you are prompted in the Console to select which packages to update, just hit Enter to bypass.
-10. If this presents issues, contact the development team either through a [GitHub ticket](https://github.com/pepfar-datim/datapackr/issues/new), or via [DATIM Support](https://datim.zendesk.com) (DATIM users only).
+11. If this presents issues, contact the development team either through a [GitHub ticket](https://github.com/pepfar-datim/datapackr/issues/new), or via [DATIM Support](https://datim.zendesk.com) (DATIM users only).
-11. If the package loads without issue, restart your R session.
+12. If the package loads without issue, restart your R session.
-12. Copy, paste, and run the following code in RStudio:
+13. Copy, paste, and run the following code in RStudio:

 ```R